Search

 Albert William Tate Military Tribunal © findmypast.co.uk

 By the age of 39 Albert was both a chimney sweep and a member of the fire brigade.
 He had been temporarily exempted from military service until 1st June 1916.
-He requested an extension to his exemption, but his application was dismissed and he also lost an appeal on the 24th June 1916 at the Surrey Appeal Military Tribunal, held in the Guildhall at Guildford.
+He requested an extension to his exemption, but his application was dismissed and he also lost an appeal on 24th June 1916 at the Surrey Appeal Military Tribunal, held in the Guildhall at Guildford.
 His grounds of appeal were business reasons and being indispensable.

 Albert enlisted into the 6th Battalion the Royal Fusiliers.
 He was a Private with regimental number G/42542.
 He died on 3rd August 1916 in Dover, where he had been in training for only a fortnight.